Appellate Impacts

 No. 24-1094

-Whether the district court erred in granting judgment as a matter of law that pharmaceutical patent claims covering the use of humanized anti-CGRP antagonist antibodies to treat headache were invalid for lack of written description and enablement under 35 U.S.C. § 112.
+Whether the district court erred in granting judgment as a matter of law that Teva's anti-CGRP antibody headache treatment patents were invalid for failure to satisfy the written-description and enablement requirements of 35 U.S.C. § 112.

-The Federal Circuit reversed JMOL of invalidity of Teva's headache patents, reinstating the jury's findings that Eli Lilly willfully infringed and failed to prove the claims invalid.
-The court held that the specification's disclosure of one humanized antibody, combined with known prior-art methods of humanization and murine antibodies, adequately supported the genus claims.
-This is a landmark ruling for pharmaceutical patent scope involving antibody claims.
+The Federal Circuit reversed the district court's JMOL of invalidity, reinstating the jury verdict that Lilly willfully infringed Teva's headache patents covering humanized anti-CGRP antagonist antibodies.
+The court found that the patents' disclosure of one humanized antibody, combined with known methods of humanization and prior art murine antibodies, was sufficient to satisfy written description and enablement for the genus claims.

 Favorable to Business